 - Explore a real shipwreck on a guided diving tour

 - Go shopping along the picturesque storefronts of Front Street, or catch a street festival there on warm summer nights

 The smallest of Bermuda's cruise ports, St. George's Harbour provides easy access to Bermuda's historical district and former capital, St. George.
 Located on the northeast tip of the island, St. George is a colonial village frozen in time.
-It has been named a UNESCO World Heritage Site for its colonial architecture and well-preserved downtown.
+It has been named a UNESCO World Heritage Site for its well-preserved downtown.
 Expect beautiful, pastel-painted buildings separated by winding cobblestone streets.
-At the heart of the city lies King's Square, the picturesque main plaza containing the Town Hall, the Bermuda National Trust Museum and other historical buildings.Highlights of St. George
+At the heart of the city lies King's Square, the picturesque main plaza containing the Town Hall, the Bermuda National Trust Museum, and other historical buildings.Highlights of St. George

 - Witness a "public dunking" in the King's Square, a reenactment of a medieval punishment

 - Take a picture in the newly-restored stockades – especially fun for kids